goblinsan/copilot-slacker/README.md

 5. Governance: if `OVERRIDE_MAX_KEYS` is set, submissions changing more than this number of keys are rejected with an `override_rejected` audit event (reason `limit_exceeded`).
 6. Audit event `override_applied` records changed key names and full redacted before/after diff for each changed key.
 7. Metric `param_overrides_total{action}` increments on success.
 8. Optional schema validation: if a file `.agent/schemas/<action>.json` exists it is loaded and each changed key is validated against a minimal schema subset (type, enum, pattern, minLength, maxLength, min, max).
 Failures reject the submission with `override_rejected` (reason `schema_validation`).
+You can supply `errorMessage` per property to replace detailed messages with a single custom one.
+9. Diff size governance: if `OVERRIDE_MAX_CHARS` is set, the total length (stringified) of changed values must not exceed it or the submission is rejected (reason `diff_size_exceeded`).

 Schema example (`.agent/schemas/deploy_config.json`):
 ```json